tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_review_processes.md

 ## How to get reviewers to read long content

 Getting people to review short amounts of content (one topic or less) isn't so challenging.
 What's challenging is getting engineering types to review dozens of pages.
 A recent project I worked on had 75 new pages.
 How exactly do you get engineers, PMs, and others to read and review that many pages, especially in a short amount of time (a few weeks before release)?
-Long-form reading of tech docs is not usually a characteristic many people in tech.
+Long-form reading of tech docs is not usually a characteristic of many people in tech.
 After 20 minutes, most people want to get back to work.
-Few people will spend all afternoon going through your docs to provide a detailed review.
+Few will spend all afternoon going through your docs to provide a detailed review.

-This puts technical writers in a pickle.
+This puts technical writers in a bind.
 You end up in a situation where you're highly dependent on the review and input of others (because the content is so technical or complex), but getting this input is increasingly hard because so few have the patience to read in a careful, meticulous way.

 In [Processes for managing large documentation projects](docapis_managing_doc_projects.html), I already outlined five general stages of document review: